UiharuKazari2008/shutaura/README.md

 * You have administrative access to your server
 * You understand at least how to use Linux some what
 * You have installed "MySQL Workbench" or another GUI tool on your workstation
-  - There are parts of Sequenzia and Kanmi that still rely on manual Database entries.
+  - There are parts of Sequenzia and Shutaura that still rely on manual Database entries.
   - MySQL WB is not a hard requirement but is what I will use for demonstrations, any tool that talks to MySQL will work
 * A Valid publicly accessible domain name with valid SSL Certificate for access outside of home
   - Free Public Domain names - https://freedns.afraid.org/